Inside: Kids can get easily bored during a hotel or motel stay. Here are 14 ways to entertain kids in a hotel room without screens.

 4. Create an obstacle course

 Use the chairs, tables, trash cans, couch cushions, and towel balance beam to create an obstacle course.
 See who can jump, hop, crawl under, and crawl over each obstacle.
-Then see who can do it the fastest, and who can do it backward.
+Then see who can do it the quietest or the fastest, or who can do it backward.
 For older kids, part of the fun is designing the obstacle course themselves.

 5. Safely play ball inside